 Young Investors Society At-Risk Schools Initiative

-Our goal is to give High School students the opportunity to learn life-changing habits to save and invest for retirement at a young age.
-Our objective is to expand the reach of our financial literacy program to 150 schools by July 2018.
+Our goal is to give High School students the opportunity to learn life-changing habits to save and invest for the future.
+Our objective is to expand the reach of our financial literacy program to 300 schools by July 2019.
 We successfully piloted the program to 6 schools in 2015 and added 46 more in 2016, to total 52 schools.
-Our program has now reached over 120 schools across the U.S. and 4 schools in Asia.
-Our goal is to teach and empower teens in low-income schools, minority students, and at-risk teens to end the cycle of poverty in both men and women.
+Our program has now reached over 150 schools across the United States, Hong Kong, and Malaysia.
+We continue to grow our program across the U.S. and are expanding into underserved communities.
+Our goal is to end the cycle of poverty in these communities by empowering the youth to take an active role in their financial future.

 Two-thirds of High School students fail a basic financial literacy test (JumpStart).